What an amazing lentil curry recipe from an amazing book!

-Sonja and Alex focus on 10 lessons in Pretty Simple Cooking which when followed will help you navigate the kitchen, master new recipes, and ultimately have you gathering back around your family table with loved ones on the regular.
+Sonja and Alex focus on 10 lessons in Pretty Simple Cooking which when followed will help you navigate the kitchen, master new recipes (like maybe a lentil curry!), and ultimately have you gathering back around your family table with loved ones on the regular.

 - Cook real food.